Did you know that Siamese cats have their own special holiday? National Siamese Cat Day takes place annually on April 6th in the USA.

 Or seal point Siamese Zoe, 'the little ball of pure personality' who'd been thrown away in a cardboard box in a parking lot, then rescued from a high-kill shelter before finding her way to the Humane Society and from there to her new owner, Lori.

 So National Siamese Cat Day is a reminder that there are many beautiful cats in need of good homes to be found in shelters as well as in specialist Siamese rescue centers, and it's always worth checking with your local facilities if you're looking for a Siamese-type cat.

 We have a list of specialist Siamese cat rescue centers around the world on this page, but if there's not a specialist Siamese Rescue anywhere near you, find out about other animal shelters and adoption events in your area and give them a try - these include the Humane Society, Petsmart, Petco and other pet food outlets - even garden centers occasionally have adoption events.

 One of our young readers, Skylar, found her cat Mo at an adoption event in a Petco, where they'd just received some kittens from the Last Chance Animal Rescue in Virginia.
 Skylar reminds us that in helping animals, we're helping ourselves, too ...

 "We filled out some forms saying that we would provide the best care possible for her.
 Now Mo is fitting in just fine and whenever I remember that I saved her life I feel good inside."

 So yes, wherever possible, adopt, don't shop.
 You might just find the love of your life.

-As well as National Siamese Cat Day, you might also like to note these other cat-related holiday dates for your diary.
+In addition to National Siamese Cat Day, you might also like to note these other fun cat-related holiday dates!